WordPress Utilities

 <Info>

 Row menu suggestions use the default AI provider and model from **Settings > AI**.
-Bulk Assistant lets you choose the provider and model before running.
+Content Assistant lets you choose the provider and model before running.

 </Info>